radical-cybertools/radical.entk/docs/adv_examples/adapt_to.rst

 execution property of a Stage object.
 Decisions can only be performed once all tasks of a Stage are completed as the concurrent tasks cannot be interrupted by design.
-The post execution property of a Stage requires a callable function that determines next stages of a workflow, and a (True) function is called to add a new stage or continue when a condition is satisfied, of not a (False) function is called to stop.
+The post execution property of a Stage requires a callable function that determines next stages of a workflow.

 .. code-block:: python